JMU-ROBOTICS-VIVA/ros2_aruco/README.md

 ROS2 Wrapper for OpenCV Aruco Marker Tracking

-This package depends on a recent version of OpenCV python bindings:
+This package depends on a recent version of OpenCV python bindings and transforms3d library:

 ```
-pip install opencv-contrib-python # or pip3
+pip3 install opencv-contrib-python transforms3d
 ```

 ## ROS2 API for the ros2_aruco Node